wdawson/okta.github.io/_source/_use_cases/inline_hooks/index.md

 The outbound call from Okta is called a hook.
 Your code, which receives the call, is referred to as your external service.

-Inline hooks use asynchronous calls, which means that the Okta process that triggered the hook is paused until a response from your service is received.
+Inline hooks use synchronous calls, which means that the Okta process that triggered the hook is paused until a response from your service is received.

 ## Multiple Types of Okta Inline Hooks